 A sales tax return amendment may be filed electronically or by paper.
 The state also allows taxpayers to provide a schedule of amended figures if multiple periods of a year or more need to be amended.
 Find more information about amending your return here.

 The penalty for filing a late sales tax return in Washington is

 The minimum penalty is $5.
 Waivers may be granted in certain cases.

-The state of Washington also charges interest, in addition to the penalty fees.
+The state of Washington also charges interest.
 Interest rates vary by year, and can be found on the Washington Department of Revenue’s website at this location.